 Welcome to Memorial Sloan Kettering Cancer Center’s radiation oncology residency program.
-With 24 residents and more than 30 faculty members at our Manhattan campus, we are one of the largest radiation oncology training programs in the country.
+With 24 residents and 57 faculty members at our Manhattan campus, we are one of the largest radiation oncology training programs in the country.
 Our residents come from diverse educational and personal backgrounds, bringing their unique strengths to our residency.